oprypin/crsfml/docs/api/graphics.md

 not interesting.
 For example, using a vertex shader on a `SF::Sprite` is limited because there are only 4 vertices, the sprite would have to be subdivided in order to apply wave effects.
-Another bad example is a fragment shader with `SF::Text:` the texture of the text is not the actual text that you see on screen, it is a big texture containing all the characters of the font in an arbitrary order; thus, texture lookups on pixels other than the
+Another bad example is a fragment shader with `SF::Text`: the texture of the text is not the actual text that you see on screen, it is a big texture containing all the characters of the font in an arbitrary order; thus, texture lookups on pixels other than the